 $60k a YEAR for mortgage and $20k for property taxes?!
 I mean I get that it is NYC but if you are “scraping by” then move!
 You do not NEED a $1.5M home.
 I grew up on Long Island and I promise you can find places for cheaper.
 It might not be as glamorous and you would have to commute to work but you could save money so are you not scraping by.
 If you feel like your mortgage is killing you then you should either try to refinance or look to move.

 Final Note: One of the only good things about this budget is the fact they maxed out their 401k contributions.
 If you can’t max out your 401k that is okay just make sure you are putting some money towards retirement.
 Also, having $7,300 left after spending an absurd amount of money is not bad at all.
 Most people have a lot less left over or if you are doing a zero-based budget you purposefully allocate every single dollar to a fund.
 I would not call having $7,300 left over “scraping by” at all.
 With some adjustments though they can definitely get out of debt faster and save more for the future.

-For more money saving or money management help make sure you check out my updated recommendations page !
+For more money saving, money making or money management help, make sure you check out my updated recommendations page.